rrekapalli/MoneyPlant/moneyplant-app/README.md

 - **watchlist-service**: Manages user watchlists
 - **moneyplant-app**: The main application module that integrates all other modules

+## Project Structure

+The project is organized as follows:
+- **src/main/java/com/moneyplant**: Contains the Java code for all modules
+- **src/main/moneyplant-app**: Contains the Angular frontend application
+- **src/main/resources/static**: Contains the built frontend files served by the Spring Boot application

 ## Running the Application

 To run the MoneyPlant application as a modulith, follow these steps: